 Anyway, if you want to see Bell Gorge to experience wilderness, remoteness, solitude and adventure, avoid the main tourist season (i.e. school holidays).
 And if you can't, be here early.

 There are two campgrounds here.
 (They are both managed by the DPaW, the Department of Parks and Wildlife, which manages all national and conservation parks in WA.)

-Silent Grove Campground is a pretty standard national park campground with all the usual facilities.
+Silent Grove Campground, now called Dulundi, is a pretty standard national park campground with all the usual facilities.
 You pass it on the way, about 10 km before you get to Bell Gorge.

 People often write to me to ask how to book a site.
 Well, at this stage you can't book a remote bit of dirt in the bush.
 You just rock up and squeeze in with everyone else.
 (During peak season that means with over 200 other people!)

 The Bell Creek Campground is a bit further on and consists of ten individual bush campsites along the Bell Creek.
 And it's not easy to get one of them.
 This is how the reservation system works: At Silent Grove entrance you find a board with 10 tags, one tag for each site.
 The ranger puts them there at 7am each day.
 The only way to get a site is to be there early and grab one of the tags.
 First come, first served.
 The ranger collects the tags again in the afternoon, together with your camping fee.